 7. There is an openness to Americans working there.

-After a lot of prayer and three exploratory trips, in early 2011 we committed to beginning and nurturing a long-term relationship with one church–Vida Real Evangelica Iglesia–in the small village of San Pablo La Laguna on the shores of Lake Atitlan.
+After a lot of prayer and three exploratory trips, in 2010 we committed to beginning and nurturing a long-term relationship with one church–Vida Real Evangelica Iglesia–in the small village of San Pablo La Laguna on the shores of Lake Atitlan.
 In the summer of 2011, we sent our first partnership trip team to work in San Pablo.
 In the coming years, we will be working with the church there to help them meet both physical and spiritual needs in their community.
 And just as importantly, we anticipate learning a lot from them about following Jesus and living out his mission for our lives in our own cultural context.

 “So, how can I get involved?”